What Causes Hair Loss? Every Trigger Explained

 Nutritional Deficiency

-A poor diet can take its toll in a variety of ways, and hair loss from the scalp, eyebrows, or lashes can be one of them.
-There are a few different ways in which dietary deficiency can lead to hair loss, including overall caloric deficiency as well as protein deficiency.
+A poor diet, lacking in calories or protein, can take its toll in a variety of ways, and hair loss from the scalp, eyebrows or lashes can be one of them.
 Hair loss is also a symptom of anemia, which can occur for a variety of reasons, including iron, vitamin B-12 and folate deficiencies.

-Since hair loss often signals more serious medical issues, it's important to seek a doctor’s help to rule out a serious hormonal disorder or nutritional deficiency.
-In most instances, once the underlying cause is treated, the hair loss will stop as well.
-However, a doctor’s focus will be your overall health (as it should be), so in the meanwhile, you can rely on complementary treatments that may also help.
+Since thinning hair often signals more serious medical issues, it's important to seek a doctor’s help to rule out a serious hormonal disorder or nutritional deficiency.
+In most instances, once the underlying cause is treated, the hair thinning will stop as well.

 DHT Inhibitors